Did the Universe Really Start with a ‘Big Bang’ ?

 ·

-Red-shift of Galaxies: The light from distant
+Red-shift of Galaxies: The light we perceive from distant

 galaxies appears redder than expected, indicating they're all moving away from